Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Introduction

-In this work, we study the interplay between competing orders in $\mathrm{CeRh_2As_2}$ applying symmetry analysis and free-energy expansion in terms of multiple order parameters.
-This approach allows us to identify the symmetry of the dominant superconducting pairing states as well as the magnetic phase.
-We find that the low-field phase is dominated by even parity, spin-singlet $B_{1g+}$ pairing, whereas the high-field phase shows a predominant odd-parity, spin-triplet $B_{1u+}$ contribution.
-The magnetic order parameter (OP) likely has $A_{1u-}$ symmetry and is antiferromagnetic (AFM).
-However, the situation is more complex since we find an admixture of all three OPs in various regions of realistic phase diagrams.
+In this work, we study the interplay between competing orders in CeRh\textsubscript{2}As\textsubscript{2} based on symmetry analysis, plausible physical assumptions, and free-energy expansion in terms of multiple order parameters (OPs).
+Our approach shows that the phase diagram down to rather detailed aspects does not depend on details of the electronic structure and the shape of the Fermi surface, which are not well known.
+Recent angle-resolved photoelectron spectroscopy results \cite{WZJ24, chen_coexistence_2024} still have limited resolution and are performed at significantly higher temperatures than relevant here.
+Results of ab-initio calculations tend to depend rather strongly on details of the method and on the interaction strength \cite{Zwi92, Zwi16, NDI21, ptok_electronic_2021, cavanagh_nonsymmorphic_2022, ishizuka_correlation-induced_2024}.
+On the other hand, this approach allows us to identify those aspects of the electronic structure that do have a large impact on the phase diagram.
+We identify the symmetry of the dominant superconducting pairing states as well as the magnetic phase.
+We find that the low-field phase is dominated by even-parity, spin-singlet $B_{1g}$ pairing, whereas the high-field phase shows predominant odd-parity $B_{1u}$ and $B_{2u}$ contributions.
+The magnetic OP likely has time-reversal-odd (TR-odd) $A_{1u}$ symmetry and is antiferromagnetic (AFM).
+However, the situation is more complex since we find an admixture of four superconducting OPs of different symmetries and the AFM OP in various regions of realistic phase diagrams.
 This is accompanied by the novel observation of a symmetry-preserving first-order transition between coexistence phases of the same overall symmetry, yet with distinct proportions of the individual superconducting OPs.
-Moreover, the symmetry-preserving first-order transition allows and we indeed predict that the first-order line ends in a critical endpoint.
+Moreover, the symmetry-preserving first-order transition allows and we indeed predict that the first-order line ends in a critical end point.
 Beyond this point, the low-field and high-field phases are connected by a crossover region.
-Our approach coherently reproduces state-of-the-art experimental results for both orderings of the superconducting critical temperature $T_c$ and the N\'eel temperature of the magnetic order, $T_N > T_c$ and $T_N < T_c$, while introducing the important perspective of not just multiphase, but also multicomponent superconductivity in $\mathrm{CeRh_2As_2}$.
-These multicomponent phases involve non-degenerate composite OPs of distinct irreducible representations and amplitudes, as opposed to the case of OPs that belong to the same irreducible representation and are degenerate by symmetry.
+Our approach coherently reproduces state-of-the-art experimental results for both orderings of the superconducting critical temperature $T_c$ and the N\'eel temperature of the magnetic order, $T_N > T_c$ and $T_N < T_c$, while introducing the important perspective of not just multiphase, but also multicomponent superconductivity in CeRh\textsubscript{2}As\textsubscript{2}.
+These multicomponent phases involve nondegenerate composite OPs of distinct irreducible representations and amplitudes, as opposed to the case of OPs that belong to the same irreducible representation and are degenerate by symmetry.